gabiudrescu/website/content/post/6-my-toolkit/index.md

 Tools that in eCommerce or in a company that relies on software to do business are valuable.

 And quite often, I am asked for recommendations.
-And recently that made me realize that sometimes, I need to
+And recently that made me realize that sometimes, I need to answer to the same questions, multiple times, to different people.

+And I kept asking myself: why don't I templatize this in a list of tools I can recommend, based on my personal experience.

+Well, now that I said it, I think I should also start working on it and create a new section of this personal website with some product recommendations.

+Who knows what will this spurr into in the next 6-12 months.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA0MTk0MTUzXX0=
+eyJoaXN0b3J5IjpbMjEzNTcxMDYxMF19
 -->